 How long should we keep our records?

 Unfortunately, there is no definitive guide to record retention periods and disposition methods.
-Each record series needs to be examined individually in regard to usage patterns, departmental needs, historic value and legal issues.
+Each record series needs and classification within your file plan must be examined individually in regard to usage patterns, departmental needs, historic value and legal issues.

 Records Management currently holds material anywhere from 1 to 100 years, depending on a variety of factors.
 Even records that may appear similar between two departments often have very different usage patterns, and thus require very different retention strategies.
 However, the following two approaches may help you to formulate proper retention policies.